eimamura/dataops-agent/README.md

 Configure `.env` with either your Hugging Face credentials or OpenAI credentials.
 Use `LLM_PROVIDER` to toggle between the two.

+To enable SQL assistance, set `DATABASE_URL` to any SQLAlchemy connection string (e.g., `postgresql+psycopg://dataops:changeme@localhost:5432/dataops`).
+The agent can then generate SQL, execute it, and summarize the result set.

 ## Usage
 Run the CLI and start chatting with the agent: